ThioJoe/YT-Spammer-Purge/README.md

 # YouTube Spammer Purge

+## What is this?

-**What Is This?** - Allows you to filter and search for spammer comments on your channel in many different ways AND delete them all at once (see features below).
+I made this program which, allows you to filter and search for spammer comments on your channel in many different ways AND delete them all at once (see features below).

+## How to Download
-**How to Download:** Click the "[Releases](https://github.com/ThioJoe/YouTube-Spammer-Purge/releases)" link on the right, then on the latest release, under 'Assets' click to download "YouTubeSpammerPurge.exe".
+Click the "[Releases](https://github.com/ThioJoe/YouTube-Spammer-Purge/releases)" link on the right, then on the latest release, under 'Assets' click to download "YouTubeSpammerPurge.exe".
 NOTE: You may get a warning - See "[Download & Windows Warning](#download--windows-warning)" section below for details.
 * [Linux Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/Linux-Installation-Instructions)
 * [MacOS Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/MacOS-Instructions)
 * (Windows installation not necessary if using exe file.
 But read below for how to set up required API key)